donaldlab/OSPREY3/doc/content/contributing/_index.md

 +++
-title = "Contributing"
+menuTitle = "Contributing"
-weight = 4
+title = "Contributing to OSPREY" weight = 4
 +++

-# Contributing to Osprey

 Welcome to OSPREY development!
 OSPREY is open-source software and contributions are welcome.
 See the instructions below to get started with the code and compiling it.